mcibeacon/static-site/articles/_posts/2022-05-17-Strange-Love-Marvel’s-Love-Interest-Problem.md

 cool, the moments I remember in movies are dialogue-focused and emotional.
 If the multiverse has infinite possibilities there has to be one universe with a well written christine palmer.

-Well-written and such an interesting lens to analyze the genre!
-I agree about the closing.
-Perhaps a one or two more line that links more directly to the title (and something witty would fit nicely here.)